• Skip to main content

 beer braised onions for bratwurst

-• Remove from heat and serve over the bratwurst.
+• Remove from heat and set aside until ready to serve over the bratwurst.
 Onions can be gently reheated over medium-low heat in the pan if they cool too much before the brats are ready to serve.

 Grilling the Brats on the Pellet Grill